Simplifying Deep Temporal Difference Learning: Related Work

-The benefits of regularisation has also been reported in other areas of the RL literature.
+The benefits of regularisation have also been reported in other areas of the RL literature.
 Lyle et al.\ \citep{lyle2023understanding, lyle2024disentangling} investigate plasticity loss in off-policy RL, a phenomenon where neural networks lose their ability to fit a new target functions throughout training.
-They propose LayerNorm~\citep{lyle2023understanding} and LayerNorm with $\ell_2$ regularisation~\citep{lyle2024disentangling}, as a solution to this problem, and show improved performance on the Atari Learning Environment, but they also use other methods of stabilisation, such as target networks, that we explicitly remove.
-There is no formal analysis to explain these results.
+They propose LayerNorm~\citep{lyle2023understanding} and LayerNorm with $\ell^2$ regularisation~\citep{lyle2024disentangling}, as a solution to this problem, and show improved performance on the Atari Learning Environment, but they also use other methods of stabilisation, such as target networks, that we explicitly remove.
+In addition, they provide no formal analysis explaining stability.